AdguardTeam/AGLint/README.md

 ### Example configurations

-Here is an example of a configuration file in JSON syntax:
+Here is an example of a configuration file in JSON syntax (`aglint.config.json`):

 ```json
 {